Playing Defense at 30(b)(6) Depositions (2026 Edition)

 Speaker_Natalie DuBose_FedBarNatalie DuBose | Haynes and Boone LLP

-Natalie DuBose is an insurance-recovery professional who has successfully represented a number of businesses—large and small—under all types of commercial insurance policies, including directors and officers, commercial general liability, property, errors and omissions, builder’s risk, fidelity, and cyber.
-Natalie has a decade of experience helping businesses navigate complex insurance disputes.
-Natalie has developed a business-oriented approach to insurance recovery and a unique understanding of her clients’ goals and actively consults with clients on cost-effective solutions to manage risk and maximize insurance recovery.
+Natalie DuBose is a Partner in Haynes Boone’s Dallas office and an insurancerecovery professional who has successfully represented a number of businesses—large and small—under all types of commercial insurance policies, including directors and officers, commercial general liability, property, errors and omissions, builder’s risk, fidelity, and cyber.
+With a decade of experience helping businesses navigate complex insurance disputes, Natalie has developed a business-oriented approach to insurance recovery and a unique understanding of her clients’ goals, actively consulting with clients on cost-effective solutions to manage risk and maximize insurance recovery.
+She has worked with dozens of clients in the financial services, construction, and healthcare sectors to recover under claims following significant litigation events or natural disasters, with a consistent track record of success in representing corporate policyholders in coverage disputes in state and federal courts across Texas and beyond, as well as in arbitrations, mediations, and appeals at the state and federal level.

 Speaker_David Taubenfeld_FedBarDavid Taubenfeld | Haynes and Boone LLP